bigchaindb/bigchaindb/CONTRIBUTING.md

 ### Step 6 - Build and Run

-We recommend using [docker](https://docs.docker.com/engine/installation/) and [docker-compose](https://docs.docker.com/compose/install/) to use and run the source code you just cloned from your fork for local development and testing.
-Once you have installed `docker` and `docker-compose` on your system you can run the following command to build a docker image from your cloned fork
+To use and run the source code you just cloned from your fork for local development and testing.
+Run the following command to build a docker image from your cloned fork

 ```text
 docker-compose -f docker-compose.yml build
 ```

-NOTE: If you have already ran the above command once you can just run `docker-compose -f docker-compose.yml build` to speed up the build process for any subsequent builds
+NOTE: If you already ran the above command once you can just run `docker-compose -f docker-compose.yml build bdb` to speed up the build process for any subsequent builds

-Now you can run the bigchaindb server you built above with the following command
+Now you can run the `bdb` service (i.e. BigchainDB Server) you built above with the following command:

 ```text
 docker-compose -f docker-compose.yml up bdb
 ```

 Above command will start thee containerized services i.e. mongodb, tendermint and bigchaindb.
+It will also detach to `bdb` service logs on your terminal.
 Now you will be able to access your bigchaindb server at `localhost:9984`

-Now you can kill the bigchaindb server with `Ctrl+C`.
-Use the above two commands to re-build and run bigchaindb server again with latest code changes in your forked repo.
+Now you can detach the bigchaindb container with `Ctrl+C` and use the above two commands to re-build and run bigchaindb server again with latest code changes in your forked repo.

-NOTE: Pressing `Ctrl+C` will kill `bigchaindb` container only and you will need to kill `mongodb` and `tendermint` containers seperately if you wish to clean the system.
+NOTE: Once done with development you can stop and remove all running docker containers with `docker-compose -f docker-compose.yml rm -f -s`

 ### Step 7 - Create a New Branch for Each Bug/Feature